vstinner/unicode_book/encodings.rst

 UTF-8
 '''''

-UTF-8 is a multibyte encoding able to encode the whole Unicode character encoding.
+UTF-8 is a multibyte encoding able to encode the whole Unicode charset.
 An encoded character takes between 1 and 4 bytes.
 UTF-8 encoding supports longer byte sequences, up to 6 bytes, but the biggest code point of Unicode 6.0 (U+10FFFF) only takes 4 bytes.

 ..
 TODO:: NELLE - I don't understand.
 Why would UTF-8 support longer 5 bytes sequences if it is useless ?

-It is possible to be sure that a byte string is encoded by UTF-8, because UTF-8 adds markers to each byte.
+It is possible to be sure that a :ref:`byte string <bytes>` is encoded to UTF-8, because UTF-8 adds markers to each byte.
 For the first byte of a multibyte character, bit 7 and bit 6 are set (``0b11xxxxxx``); the next bytes have bit 7 set and bit 6 unset (``0b10xxxxxx``).
 Another cool feature of UTF-8 is that it has no endianness (it can be read in big or little endian order, it does not matter).
-The problem with UTF-8, if you compare it to ASCII or ISO-8859-1, is that it is a multibyte encoding: you cannot access a character by its character index directly, you have to compute the byte index.
-If getting a character by its index is a common operation in your program, use a real character type like :c:type:`wchar_t`.
 Another advantage of UTF-8 is that most :ref:`C <c>` bytes functions are compatible with UTF-8 encoded strings (e.g. :c:func:`strcat` or :c:func:`printf`), whereas they fail with UTF-16 and UTF-32 encoded strings because these encodings encode small codes with nul bytes.

+.. todo:: write a section: handle NUL byte/character

+The problem with UTF-8, if you compare it to :ref:`ASCII` or :ref:`ISO-8859-1`, is that it is a multibyte encoding: you cannot access a character by its character index directly, you have to iterate on each character because each character may have a different length in bytes.
+If getting a character by its index is a common operation in your program, use a :ref:`character string <str>` instead of a :ref:`UTF-8 encoded string <bytes>`.

 ..
 TODO:: NELLE la première phrase ne me semble pas "correcte" d'un point de vue grammatical :